 - demonstrate competence with a handgun.

-- be an unlawful user of controlled substances, or have been committed to a facility for treatment for the abuse of a controlled substance, or have been convicted of specified crimes involving controlled substances, within the last five years
+- unlawful users of controlled substances, or people who have been committed to a drug abuse treatment facility, or have been convicted of specified crimes involving controlled substances within the last five years

-- chronically and habitually use alcohol to the extent that your normal faculties are impaired (this is presumed to be the case if you have been found guilty of certain crimes involving alcohol use, such as drunk driving)
+- chronic and habitual users of alcohol whose normal faculties are impaired (this is presumed where people have been found guilty of certain crimes involving alcohol use, such as drunk driving)

-- not have been adjudicated as mentally deficient or committed to a mental institution
+- people adjudicated as mentally deficient or committed to mental institutions

-- be ineligible to possess a firearm under federal law, or
+- people ineligible to possess a firearm under federal law, and

 Does Louisiana Recognize Concealed Handgun Permits From Other States?

 Yes, but only for non-residents.
 Louisiana recognizes valid concealed handgun permits from other states that recognize Louisiana permits.
 If you have a license from a reciprocal state, and you are not a Louisiana resident, your license is valid in Louisiana.
 If you are a Louisiana resident (or become one), you must apply for a Louisiana permit.
 (La.
 Rev. Stat. § 40:1379.3.)
 A current list of reciprocal states is available at the Louisiana State Police’s website.

 In Louisiana, it is a crime for a person to publish or disseminate any information contained in an application for a concealed carry permit, or otherwise identify a person who has a concealed carry permit.
 There is an exception for law enforcement officers and employees of the Department of Public Safety and Corrections when a person with a concealed handgun permit is charged with a felony that involves the use of a handgun.
 (La.
 Rev. Stat. § 40:1379.3.)

 Penalties for Failing to Obtain a Concealed Handgun License